hendo87/Azure-Honeypot-SIEM/README.md

 # Introduction
 <br>
 This project shows how to configure Windows and Linux honeypot vm’s.
 Connect vm’s with Windows Cloud Defender.
 Ingest logs from real traffic into Log Analytics Workspace.
 Use Microsoft Sentinel as our SIEM to read logs.
 Create a watchlist to build our attack maps.
 Use KQL to write alerts.
-Harden the environment with NIST 800-53 Access control and Azure Private Link.
-Then I simulate malware detection and work through NIST 800-61 incident response.
+I simulate malware detection and work through NIST 800-61 incident response.
+Then I harden the environment with NIST 800-53 Access controls and Azure private link.
+Last but not least i compare the stats of the unsecure environment with the secure environment.

 # Azure Resources Deployed, Technologies, and Regulations used
 <br>